As an Amazon Associate I earn from qualifying purchases.

 Which leaves me to sanitize and clean my thrifted glassware.

 Glassware is typically easy to sanitize as the surface does not readily harbor dirt or germs.
-Hot water and dish soap is typically sufficient to clean any thrifted glassware.
+Hot water and dish soap are typically sufficient to clean any thrifted glassware.
 If you want to be extra safe you can sanitize your glassware in a bath of hydrogen peroxide, rubbing alcohol, or white vinegar.

 Just be careful about pouring boiling water on a cold piece of glassware to sanitize it as you run the risk of it cracking on you.